Year 12 Drama Units 3 and 4

 - investigate how production areas convey and heighten meaning

-- develop drama literacy through practical application
+- develop drama literacies through practical application

 What skills do you need?